-I We cannot find a better parallel to this Aulic council than our formerly infamous Court of Star Chamber.
+^{} We cannot find a better parallel to this Aulic council than the formerly infamous Court of Star Chamber.

-The court of justice made remonstrances to the Emperor, in which it proved that the punishment was much too severe, and entirely contrary to law and to equity; but the Emperor continued inflexible, and thus confirmed his sentence:-
+Emperor, in which it proved that the punishment was much too severe, and entirely contrary to law and to equity; but the Emperor continued inflexible, and thus confirmed his sentence:

 "All superintendents of military chests might, like Szekely, plead that they knew not what was become of the money, even though it should have been stolen by themselves.
-Whenever there is a deficiency in any chest, and especially of a sum so considerable as ninety-seven thousand florins, there is no necessity for the judge to prove that the money has been taken by the accused person, but the accused person must show that it has not been taken by him; and whenever he cannot demonstrate this he himself is the thief.
-As soon as Szekely shall have been broken, and shall be no longer an officer, the sentence against him shall be put in execution, and a paper shall be fixed round his neck, on which shall be written-AN UNFAITHFUL STEWARD."
+Whenever there is a deficiency in any chest, and especially of a sum so considerable as ninety-seven thousand florins, there is no necessity for the judge to prove that the money has been taken by the accused person, but the accused person must shew that it has not been taken by him; and whenever he cannot demonstrate this he himself is the thief.
+As soon as Szekely shall have been broken, and shall be no longer an officer, the sentence against him shall be put in execution, and a paper shall be fixed round his neck, on which shall be written-An unfaithful steward."